Get your team started in minutes

 • Another Glue Crawler reads the result so that Amazon Athena can query it easily.

-And throughout this process?
-Everything is monitored by Amazon CloudWatch Logs, so if something fails or takes too long, you can jump in and troubleshoot.
+• Throughout this process, everything is monitored by Amazon CloudWatch Logs, so if something fails or takes too long, you can jump in and troubleshoot.

 Here’s what each piece of this template does, without the jargon: